1. What is a Material Test Report (MTR)?

 The most common practice used to track heat codes is to stencil, write, or imprint them on the metal’s surface.
 Some metal suppliers will utilize a more uncommon practice of including tracer numbers.
 The manufacturer is responsible for tracking activities once the metal ships to a manufacturing facility.

 This code is used to track material within a production system and provides specific traceability to customers.
+It is a quality control mechanism that is utilized at every point in the supply chain, from foundry to finished goods.

 5. What Is A Material Grade?